isocia/isocia.github.io/Wuḍūʾ Notes.md

 your hands.
 Especially places that are harder to reach like under your nails if you have long nails

-5. Rinse your mouth three times
+5. Rinse your mouth three times<br />
       a.
-Brush your teeth with a tooth stick (miswak/siwak) each time.
+Brush your teeth with a tooth stick (miswak/siwak) each time.<br />
       b.
 If you don’t have one, use a toothbrush or your finger

 6. Rise your nose three times and clean your nose with your left hand